jlperona-teaching/ecs154a-winter20/lab1/lab1.rst

     :width: 50%
     :align: center

-You may use anything in the Logisim Arithmetic library for this problem.
+You may use anything in the Logisim Evolution Arithmetic library for this problem.
-Testing this problem is best done manually by attaching relevant inputs to *7-Segment Display* modules from the Input/Output library of Logisim.
+Testing this problem is best done manually by attaching relevant inputs to *7-Segment Display* modules from the Input/Output library of Logisim Evolution.
 Feel free to leave them inside your circuit if you want before submission; they won't affect the testing.